zarf-dev/zarf/docs/4-user-guide/2-zarf-packages/1-zarf-packages.md

 ### ZarfPackageConfig

-`ZarfPackageConfigs` refers to any package that is not an init package and is used to define specific capabilities that you want to deploy onto your initialized cluster.
+`ZarfPackageConfig` refers to any package that is not an init package and is used to define specific capabilities that you want to deploy onto your initialized cluster.

 To deploy a Zarf Package, you can use the command `zarf package deploy`.
 This will prompt you to select from all of the files in your current directory that match the name `zarf-package-*.tar.zst`.
 Alternatively, if you already know which package you want to deploy, you can simply use the command `zarf package deploy {PACKAGE_NAME}`.